 - Does it allow for time-management research on employees?

-This is a tool specifically for time management, and it is one of the standard bearers of the industry, used by big and small companies alike, allowing its users to use the time to track features as well as creating reports, and sending invoices.
+This is one of the to project management tools specifically for time management, and it is one of the standard bearers of the industry, used by big and small companies alike, allowing its users to use the time to track features as well as creating reports, and sending invoices.
 It has lots of great elements, such as mobile and desktop apps, reporting views and features, a user-friendly invoicing system, and expenses management, and they’re still looking at ways to improve it.
 Best of all, it has an API and it can be integrated with lots of other software, and it also has apps which are available on Macs, PCs, and IPhones, and plugins for Twitter, Gmail, and all mainstream browsers.

 This is essentially for project management, scheduling, and time tracking to be used by web developers.
 It is extremely cost effective, coming in at around $100 per year for 10 users, it provides Kanban for flowboards, and calculates project development and burndowns, which makes it great for scheduling and working out deadlines, and it provides an easy means by which to review individual performances.